dotnet/docs/docs/machine-learning/resources/tasks.md

 * [Understanding sentiment of Twitter comments](../tutorials/sentiment-analysis.md) as either "positive" or "negative".
 * Diagnosing whether a patient has a certain disease or not.
 * Making a decision to mark an email as "spam" or not.
-* Determining if a photo contains a dog or fruit.
+* Determining if a photo contains a particular item or not, such as a dog or fruit.

 For more information, see the [Binary classification](https://en.wikipedia.org/wiki/Binary_classification) article on Wikipedia.